 Two non-chord symbols may appear within bars.
 For passages that were too musically elaborate to merit beat-level chord annotations, annotators sometimes filled the bar with an asterisk (*).
 For brief pauses of arbitrary length (often a single beat), annotators added a bar with the special annotation

-Please e-mail any questions or comments to Ashley Burgoyne at firstname.lastname@example.org.
+Please e-mail any questions, comments, or bugs to Ashley Burgoyne at firstname.lastname@example.org.

 John Ashley Burgoyne, Jonathan Wild, and Ichiro Fujinaga, ‘An Expert Ground Truth Set for Audio Chord Recognition and Music Analysis’, in Proceedings of the 12th International Society for Music Information Retrieval Conference, ed.
 Anssi Klapuri and Colby Leider (Miami, FL, 2011), pp. 633–38, http://ismir2011.ismir.net/papers/OS8-1.pdf.

 John Ashley Burgoyne, ‘Stochastic Processes and Database-Driven Musicology’ (PhD diss., McGill University, Montréal, Québec, 2012), http://digitool.Library.McGill.CA:80/R/-?func=dbin-jump-full&object_id=107704&silo_library=GEN01.